SocketCluster/socketcluster-website/docs/getting-started.md

 !!
 In Asyngular, you can only have one middleware function for each middleware line.

-The following middleware lines and actions are supported:
+The following middleware lines are supported:

-- `AGServer.MIDDLEWARE_HANDSHAKE`: The `for-await-of` loop iterates whenever a socket handshake occurs.
+- `AGServer.MIDDLEWARE_HANDSHAKE`: The `for-await-of` loop for this middleware line iterates whenever a socket handshake occurs.
 The `action.type` property can be either `AGAction.HANDSHAKE_WS` or `AGAction.HANDSHAKE_AG`.
 - `AGServer.MIDDLEWARE_INBOUND_RAW`: The `for-await-of` loop iterates whenever an inbound message (I.e. from client -> server) is received by the server.
 This includes all raw messages and operations; including those which are not recognized by Asyngular.
 The `action.type` property will always be `AGAction.MESSAGE`.
 - `AGServer.MIDDLEWARE_INBOUND`: The `for-await-of` loop iterates whenever an inbound operation (I.e. a recognized operation from client -> server) occurs.
 The `action.type` property can be `AGAction.TRANSMIT`, `AGAction.INVOKE`, `AGAction.SUBSCRIBE`, `AGAction.PUBLISH_IN` or `AGAction.AUTHENTICATE`.
 - `AGServer.MIDDLEWARE_OUTBOUND`: The `for-await-of` loop iterates whenever an outbound operation (I.e. server -> client) occurs.
 The `action.type` property will always be `AGAction.PUBLISH_OUT`.